marcusolsson/tui-go/README.md

 Documentation is available at [godoc.org](https://godoc.org/github.com/marcusolsson/tui-go).

-Make sure you check out some of the [projects using tui-go](https://godoc.org/github.com/marcusolsson/tui-go?importers) on.
+Make sure you check out some of the [projects using tui-go](https://godoc.org/github.com/marcusolsson/tui-go?importers).

 ## Related projects